Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Results

-The fiducial parameter values are unrelated to the data, so they are typically very poor matches to the data; accordingly, this evaluation sets a benchmark ceiling reduced PGStat as a reference point.
-All optimisation methods achieve reduced PGStat values, which are much lower than this threshold.
+All optimisation methods achieve reduced PGStat values much lower than the fiducial threshold.
 The precalculated parameters have the lowest reduced PGStat but take the most computational time, having been fitted by brute force.
-On the other hand, the encoder's predictions have a much lower computational time but at the cost of a higher reduced PGStat.
-The encoder achieves similar accuracy as ten iterations of fitting; however, it improves the computational time by a factor of 2,700.
-If, instead, we run the encoder on the CPU, the computational time becomes $0.273 \pm 0.008$ s, 7.6 times slower than the GPU but 360 times faster than PyXspec for similar accuracy.
-However, using the encoder with ten iterations of fitting brings the reduced PGStat close to the precalculated values while significantly reducing computational time.
-To achieve a similar reduced PGStat as the encoder with ten iterations of PyXspec fitting requires 60 iterations of fitting from the fiducial values and takes 288 seconds, resulting in a three-fold improvement in computational time.
+On the other hand, the encoder's predictions have a significantly lower computational time but at the cost of a higher reduced PGStat.
+The encoder achieves an accuracy similar to ten fitting iterations; however, it improves the computational time by a factor of 2,700.
+If, instead, we run the encoder on the CPU, the computational time becomes $0.273 \pm 0.008$ s, 7.6 times slower than the GPU but 360 times faster than {\sc PyXspec} for similar accuracy.
+However, using the encoder with ten fitting iterations brings the reduced PGStat close to the precalculated values.
+To achieve a similar reduced PGStat as the encoder with ten {\sc PyXspec} fitting iterations requires 60 fitting iterations from the fiducial values and takes 288 seconds, resulting in a three-fold improvement in computational time.